CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 <img class="ui centered image" src="../images/Task1Completed.png" alt="NONE">

+### What I learned:
-One of the useful tips I learned while working on this task was this one: **cmd shift f** in the folder you want to search through.
-This shortcut is extremely helpful when looking for examples of how to accomplish a certain task.
+- One of the useful tips I learned while working on this task was this one: **cmd shift f** in the folder you want to search through.
+  - This shortcut is extremely helpful when looking for examples of how to accomplish a certain task.

+### Stuggles:
-Currently I did alright and did not struggle with antyhing during this task.
+- I did alright and did not struggle with antyhing during this task.